ABMI/FentanylPatchPrevalence/README.md

 	```r
 	renv::init()
 	```
-4. Use the following code to to install all the dependencies:
+4. Use the following code to install all the dependencies:

 	```r
 	renv::restore()